Tunisia © Dennis Jarvis

 Tunisia Travel Guide

 *In June 2015, a terrorist attack at Port El Kantaoui killed a number of tourists.
 Such attacks have been recurrent.
 Since then the country has seen a state of emergency, which has been extended over and over again and is still in operation.
-The current state of emergency has been extended for at least four more months beyond the orignal end date of 16 May 2017.
+The current state of emergency has been extended for at least four more months from 14 June 2017.
 Travel to certain regions is strongly advised against and travellers should seek advice from official government sources before making travel arrangements.*

 Modern-day visitors to Tunisia are generally divided into two camps: those who come for its sun-kissed beach resorts on the shores of the Mediterranean Sea; and those who come to experience its archaeological wonders, which include the remains of the ancient empire of Carthage, Rome's greatest adversary.
 However, all who visit Tunisia are amazed by the sheer wealth and diversity of things to see and do in the country, and many leave this modern, progressive Muslim country vowing to return.